Community Grant Reviewers

 Timeline:

-We are asking that reviewers attend a mandatory community reviewer training (on Zoom) on Thursday, May 1st at 4-5pm or Tuesday, May 13th at 12-1pm.
-Reviewers will also be required to attend a bias training (date TBD and this will be recorded).
+We are asking that reviewers attend a mandatory community reviewer training (on Zoom) on Tuesday, May 5th, from 12-1pm.
+Reviewers will also be required to watch (asynchronously) a bias training video before they begin their review (~30 minutes).

 Compensation: